 - 1. Failure to successfully complete any required course in the nursing curriculum, with a grade of "C+" or better, after the second time, - 2.
 Unauthorized possession, use, sale, or distribution of alcoholic beverages or of any illegal or controlled substance. - 3.
 Unauthorized use, possession, or storage of any weapon. - 4.
 Verbal, physical and/or psychological abuse, threat or harassment of any client, visitor, agency staff, student, or faculty member. - 5.
-Theft, abuse, misuse or destruction of another person's or agency's property.

-- 6. Unauthorized disclosure, removal, or misuse of confidential information about any client, student, or agency staff. - 7.
+Theft, abuse, misuse or destruction of another person's or agency's property. - 6.
+Unauthorized disclosure, removal, or misuse of confidential information about any client, student, or agency staff. - 7.
 Violation of Clinical Conduct policies as stated on specific pages of this handbook. - 8.
 Engaging in or prompting others to engage in conduct that threatens or endangers the health, safety, or physical/psychological well-being of another person. - 9.
 Leaving the clinical agency without authorization from clinical faculty. - 10.
 Being on clinical agency property, in a student capacity, without proper authorization. - 11.
 Repeated failure to contact clinical faculty to give notice of lateness or absence from the agency despite counseling. - 12.
 Unsafe practice in the clinical area. - 13.
 A failure of a 2nd course after repeating one (1) course one (1) time. - 14.
 Violation of Academic Integrity policies.

-Process of Dismissal and Guidelines for Appeal
+Guidelines for Appeal

-If a nursing faculty member recommends a student who is not in the progressive discipline process, for dismissal the following procedure will be followed:
+In the event that a nursing faculty member recommends a student for dismissal, the following process will be followed: